KSP-KOS/KOS/doc/source/general/career_limits.rst

    future orbit patches.

--  If your mission control center AND tracking center are not upgraded enough, then you cannot add manuever nodes.
+-  If your mission control center AND tracking center are not upgraded enough, then you cannot add maneuver nodes.

 The following are rules invented by kOS that are thematically very similar to stock KSP, intended to be as close to the meaning of the stock game's rules as possible:

 -  In order to be allowed to execute the :struct:`PartModule` :DOACTION method, either your VAB or your SPH must be upgraded to the point where it will allow access to custom action groups.
-This is because otherwise the :DOACTION method would be a backdoor "cheat" past the restricted access to the action group feaures of various PartModules that the game is meant to have.
+This is because otherwise the :DOACTION method would be a backdoor "cheat" past the restricted access to the action group features of various PartModules that the game is meant to have.

 -  In order to be allowed to add a ``nametag`` to parts inside the editor so they get